in

 Schulz was honored on May 27, 2000, by cartoonists of more than 100 comic strips, who paid homage to him and Peanuts by incorporating his characters into their strips that day.

-Schulz was inducted into the United States Figure Skating Hall of Fame in 2007.[54]
+• Induction into the U.S. Figure Skating Hall of Fame (2007)

 This post was created with our nice and easy submission form.
 Create your post!